xp4xbox/Puffader/README.md

 ## Quick Usage

-1. Open file with idle or any other editor
+1. Open file with idle or any other editor.
 2. Modifiy lines 11-24 for your personal preference: eg.
 ```
 strEmailAc = "email@gmail.com